olivierdalang/layerCombinations/README.md

 ## Description ##

-QGis plugin to store/restore layer visbilities
+QGis plugin to store/restore layer visbilities.
+In the future, one will be able to apply stored layer visibilites for maps in the composer.

 ## Usage ##